**This week our learning theme is … 'Goldilocks and the Three Bears - part 2'**

 Physical

-The children do not need their PE kits in school.
+The children do need their PE kits in school.

 Computing